February 4, 2019; revised August 2, 2019; August 13, 2021

 Mundane Meaning of Sati – Attention Can Lead to Bhava and Jāti

-6. When one focuses one’s attention to get possession of a worldly thing, that is the “seed” for future bhava.
+6. When one focuses attention to get possession of a worldly thing, that is the “seed” for future bhava.
 That is a crucial point for those who would like to look into it.

 - It is discussed in the post, “Imasmim Sati Idam Hoti – What Does It Really Mean?“.